Nepal Trekking Permit: Everything you need to know

 • Responsible Tourism: It helps in the regulation of trekker size in specific regions and avoids overcrowding.
 It also helps to minimize the impact on the ecosystem.

-• Route Management and Information: The permits are a medium to track the record of trekkers, this benefits trial management and the overall trekking experience.
+• Route Management and Information: The permits are a medium to track the record of trekkers; this benefits trail management and the overall trekking experience.

 • Compliance with Legal Requirements: It is made compulsory by the government of Nepal and helps sustainable tourism.